 Christine Demana is a partner in Gibson Dunn’s Dallas office.
-Her practice focuses on high-stakes trade secrets, restrictive covenant, and commercial litigation matters for clients in the tech, gaming, biotech, and professional services industries.
-She excels in fast-paced litigation for these clients nationwide—including for matters involving preliminary and expedited relief.
-Her recent and notable accomplishments in these areas include:
+Her practice focuses on high-stakes trade secrets, restrictive covenant, and executive employment disputes, as well as complex commercial litigation for clients in the tech, gaming, life sciences, and professional services industries.
+Christine leads all aspects of litigation strategy—from counseling on trade secrets and employee mobility policies and agreements through trial—and she regularly prosecutes and defends cases for expedited relief around the country.

 Capabilities